project-alice-assistant/docs/docs/skill-development/builtin-intents.md

 		)
 ```

 The important part here is that our `IntentHandler` decorator took one more important argument, the `requiredState`.
-This means that your skill support the `AnswerYesOrNo` intent **only** if the current dialog state is `askingToDeleteReminder`!
+This means that your skill supports the `AnswerYesOrNo` intent **only** if the current dialog state is `askingToDeleteReminder`!
 No more collision with other skills!
 The argument `isProtected` makes Alice unable to be moody and ignore your answer.
 It's always a good idea to protect answers in dialogue turns.

 #### Manual mapping
 We call `mapping` the declaration of intents vs dialog states.
 Same example as above, but not by using decorators and adding another intent.
 It is useful when you have a more complex structure of intents or skill.